 Invites.
 I mean without this, there are no guests.
 You can opt for a traditional letter through the post box, word of mouth (although miscommunication can cause issues), or use the internet to your advantage.
 Paperless Post is an awesome brand that allows you to create customised cards, flyers and invitations for every occasion with free and premium options available, partnering with fashion designers such as kate spade new york, Kelly Wearstler, and Oscar de la Renta.
 The cool part is that you can send the invitation straight to a guests email inbox, without the hassle of posting.
 Premium cards use coins as their currency which can be purchased in the store – as a welcome gesture you will receive 25 free coins when you register.
 For more information, check out the Paperless Post site.

 There is nothing worse than rushing around on the day of the party so would suggest decorating the venue the day before if possible.
-This could be in accordance to the theme or the purpose of occasion.
-Also ensure that the venue area is clean, and when it comes to the party, tidy up when you can (hang up a communal bin bag), just to ease things when the party’s over – just remember to enjoy yourself too.
+This could be in accordance with the theme or the purpose of the occasion.
+Also, ensure that the venue area is clean, and when it comes to the party, tidy up when you can (hang up a communal bin bag), just to ease things when the party’s over – just remember to enjoy yourself too.

 What would a party be without cracking entertainment?
-For me, a playlist that is fun and get everyone singing along is perfect for lifting the mood and getting everyone to mingle with one another.
-You could also organise theme related games and activities, or paid for entertainment (a DJ, magician, band – the list is endless).
+For me, a playlist that is fun and gets everyone singing along is perfect for lifting the mood and getting everyone to mingle with one another.
+You could also organise theme-related games and activities, or paid for entertainment (a DJ, magician, band – the list is endless).

 When it comes to the end of the night, it might be worth offering party favours as a thank you for coming.
 These could be personalised gifts (although this could be quite costly), or little things from the pound shop.
 Just like the parties we once had as children, cake has to be an essential offering!